 An excellent illustration of these conditions occurred a few months into the first year, when the improvised music department held an event of several days in a building somewhere in town, where the idea was to all come together and play in various constellations.
 What actually happened was that the usual cliques, the existing ensembles and bands, each permanently occupied a room of their own and simply rehearsed as they were used to, while the newcomers and outsiders had great trouble getting in.
 I believe all I did was play a bit with another guitarist and a pianist.
 That is what you get when you do not organize from above, when you do not assign people to groups and rooms.
 The ruling cliques take charge, and they are exclusive.

 A number of guitarists who had started with me dropped out during or after the first year.
-I continued, but halfway the second year got the idea to switch my major and minor subjects, so to go on as a classical guitarist.
+Another guitarist, who continued his studies just like I did, characterized the head of the improvised music department as "big words, little deeds".
+Halfway the second year, I got the idea to switch my major and minor subjects, so to go on as a classical guitarist.
 Although ambitious (considering my minimal experience playing classical guitar) that change would rid me of the problems surrounding ensemble formation.
 I would have to do a new entrance examination (for classical guitar) at the end of the year, so prepared as well as I could with the aid of Jan van de Langenberg, my classical guitar teacher in the first two years.
 I passed and was admitted to the second year for classical guitar.
 Meanwhile I had bought a Hanika 10-A guitar to replace the Aria, but that was again not sufficient now that classical became my major subject, so some time thereafter I got the better sounding José Rodriguez E40, which I would keep until 2008.
 Improvised music would be finished at the end of my third year as a minor subject; I think I only got two lessons any more in that year, having abandoned the department so to speak.
 In hindsight, I see that switching to bass guitar instead of classical guitar might have improved my chances of getting in ensembles, considering the lack of bassists.
 In recent times I have often thought that if I were ever to start playing in bands again I would prefer bass over electric guitar anyway.

 In the course of this third year I learnt of a weekly group composition class that was open to interested students, and began to attend it, having been composing since the early 1980s already.
 This went well; for information, I worked on opus numbers 9 to 15 while participating in that class, with the exception of opus 10, which was created over the first three years while studying counterpoint, and opus 12b, which consists of educational pieces written while working as a guitar teacher.
 The most significant composition from that period — so, before I actually studied composition — is opus 14, Composition, dedicated to saying "Aha" in a monotone voice, for eight saxophones.
 I investigated the idea of doing composition as a second major from the fourth year on.
 This was possible, and I was admitted based on the work the teacher had seen from me in the group class.